singhun1t/FinancialTracker/README.md

 # Financial Tracker

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Financial Tracker is a program that allows for tracking financial transactions and writing them to a file for viewing.
+Program then allows the user to search through the file for specific transactions by type or time frame.

 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a user, I would like for my Deposits to be Tracked within a program so that I can review them at a later time
+- As a user, I should be able to input my Payments into a program for storage
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user I want to be able to view all the transactions that are stored
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to filter through my transactions and search based on deposits and payments
+- As a user, I should be able to also filter through transactions by time frame
+- As a user, I should be able to filter through transactions by vendor name